reidmorrison/rocketjob/docs/guide.md

 job.save!
 ~~~

-When complete, download the results of the batch into a file:
+Once the job has completed, download the output records into a file:

 ~~~ruby
 # Download the output and compress the output into a GZip file